 If you do, you should use the chunking technique and learn faster.

 What is chunking in learning?
 And how to apply it?

 While learning any concept, you should break it down into mini-concepts.

-For instance, if you’ve to learn the water cycle phenomenon, break it down into mini-processes that take place.
-Learn about evaporation first.
-Then about condensation.
-Then Precipitation.
-And so on…
+For instance, if you’ve to learn the water-cycle phenomenon, break it down into mini-processes that take place:

 Then try to connect the mini-processes that you’ve learned to form a big picture.

 That way, your brain will have to spend less power.

 And you’ll learn faster.